joaofl/quick-serve/README.md

 # Any-serve
-No setup, no config-file, multi-platform, multi-protocol, standalone server for developers or whoever whats to quickly server some files on a LAN.
+No setup, zero-config, multi-platform, multi-protocol, standalone server for developers or whoever whats to quickly server some files over the network.
-The swiss-knife of file serving for developers.
+The swiss-knife of file serving.

 ![image](https://github.com/joaofl/any-serve/assets/8092452/0f6a2e10-64f9-4511-96ce-090aada2415e)